john-jaihyek-choi/batch-email-service/README.md

 ## About The Project

-The Batch Email Service is a serverless functionality that utilizes AWS cloud services such as Lambda, SES, SQS, and CloudWatch where user can send out a batch, templated email, quickly and easily.
+The Batch Email Service is a serverless application that utilizes AWS cloud services such as Lambda, SES, SQS, and CloudWatch where user can send out a batch, templated email, quickly and easily.

-This application is created for a marketing friend of mine who had always been struggling sending out an his personal marketing email to a list of recipients.
+This application is being create for a marketing friend of mine who had recently been struggling sending out an his marketing email to a list of recipients.
 He was actively seeking a software that fufills his needs, but realized that the subcription cost for some of these 3rd party application were ridiculously expensive for such trivial functionality.

-The main objective of this project is to create a service where my marketing friend can batch send emails cost effectively with less manual intervention.
-This service will primarily focus on functionality of batch sending email, managing email templates, manage recipients, and schedule send a batch email.
+The main objective of this project is to create a service where a user can batch send emails cost effectively with less manual intervention.
+This service will primarily focus on functionality of batch sending email, managing email templates, manage recipients, and schedule send a batch of email.

 Since the goal is to focus on the functionality, for MVP, the UI/UX will be handled via AWS console, and with CLI (cli training).
 Hopefully, the use of the service becomes useful to a point where I need to create a proper frontend component.